Australian National Co-operatives

 1

-territory legislation
+territory laws

-Co-operatives law did not provide for the
+Most co-operatives law did not provide for the

 recognition of interstate co-operatives or allow the merger of